bpinto/alfred-caffeine-controls/README.md

 Once installed with Alfred you can run the following commands

-    caff on     ::  Turn caffeine on indefinitely caff 5      ::  Turn caffeine on for 5 minutes (the # can be changed to any number) caff off    ::  Turn caffeine off
+    caff        ::  Toggle caffeine status (can also use 'caff toggle') caff on     ::  Turn caffeine on indefinitely caff 5      ::  Turn caffeine on for 5 minutes (the # can be changed to any number) caff off    ::  Turn caffeine off